Chr1stian-Th/RAGulate-Project/README.md

 #Navigate to Frontend Folder
 npm run dev
 ```
-When the project is finished maybe some website will be hosted, to access this project.
+When the project is finished maybe the website will be hosted, to access this project.